Jesushi7/Town-Of-Roles/README.md

 [NightowlMod](https://github.com/tomozbot/NightowlMod) - For the inspiration of the Nightowl modifier.\
 [XtraCube](https://github.com/XtraCube) - For the ColorsMod.\
 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) and [Ophidian](https://www.instagram.com/ixean.studio) - Button Art.\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Gambler, Tracker and Spy roles, as well as the Bait modifier.\
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Gambler, Tracker and Trapper roles, as well as the Bait modifier.\
 [5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role.\
 [Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15).\
 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, the Trapper role and support for the new Among Us version (v2022.6.21).\